IgniteUI/indigo-design-docfx/en/components/input.md

 ## Layout

 The Input has rich support for prefix and suffix through a combination of text and icons that can, in certain cases, reduce the input effort for the user: e.g. an @email.com suffix means both fewer keystrokes and more clarity of expected content.
-You can remove the prefix or suffix by setting the respective container to ~No Symbol from the overrides.
+It is possible to remove the prefix or suffix.
+In Sketch, the applied smart layout rules allow the layout to adjust accordingly when you set the respective container to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layers instead.

 <img class="responsive-img" src="../images/input_prefix.png" srcset="../images/input_prefix@2x.png 2x" />
 <img class="responsive-img" src="../images/input_suffix.png" srcset="../images/input_suffix@2x.png 2x" />